giwl-21/Crop-Namer/README.md

 This was built on Python 3.7; functionality on other versions is untested.

 You may have to manually install each module using PIP, either on your entire device or on a venv (virtual environment).
+These modules/libraries are listed in setup.py.

 Once you have these loaded, you should be able to run source.py.
 If not, using source.py as a module, you will have to create a root object with Tkinter, then run the class CropNamer.